John Warner

-John William Warner III (February 18, 1927 – May 25, 2021) was an American lawyer and politician who served as the United States Secretary of the Navy from 1972 to 1974 and as a five-term Republican U.S. Senator from Virginia from 1979 to 2009.
-Warner served as Chairman of the Senate Armed Services Committee from 1999 to 2001, and again from 2003 to 2007.
-He also served as the Chair of the Senate Rules Committee from 1995 to 1999.
+John William Warner III (February 18, 1927 – May 25, 2021) was an American politician and lawyer who served as a United States Senator from Virginia from 1979 to 2009.
+A member of the Republican Party, he previously served as the United States Secretary of the Navy from 1972 to 1974.
+Warner is both the longest serving Republican Senator from Virginia, and the second longest serving Senator from Virginia behind Democrat Harry F. Byrd.
+He served as chairman of the Senate Armed Services Committee from 1999 to 2001, and from 2003 to 2007.
+Warner also served as the chairman of the Senate Rules Committee from 1995 to 1999.

 Warner was a veteran of the Second World War and Korean War, and was one of five World War II veterans serving in the Senate at the time of his retirement.
 He did not seek reelection in 2008.
 After leaving the Senate, he worked for the law firm of Hogan Lovells, where he had previously been employed before joining the United States Department of Defense as the Under Secretary of the Navy during the presidency of Richard Nixon in 1969.

-Warner's 2002 re-election is the most recent election in which a Republican won a U.S. Senate seat in Virginia.
+As of 2025, Warner is the last Republican to represent Virginia in the Senate, as well the only Republican Senator from Virginia to serve more than one term.

 Early life and education

 John William Warner III was born on February 18, 1927, in Washington, D.C., to Martha Budd and Dr. John Warner Jr., an obstetrician-gynecologist in Washington.
 He grew up in the District, where he attended the elite St. Albans School before graduating from Woodrow Wilson High School in February 1945.

 Warner enlisted in the United States Navy during World War II in January 1945, shortly before his 18th birthday.
 He served until the following year, leaving as a petty officer third class.
 He went to college at Washington and Lee University, where he was a member of Beta Theta Pi, graduating in 1949; he then entered the University of Virginia Law School.

 Warner joined the U.S. Marine Corps in October 1950, after the outbreak of the Korean War, and served in Korea as a ground aircraft maintenance officer with the 1st Marine Aircraft Wing.
 His service number was 050488.
 He continued in the Marine Corps Reserves after the war, eventually reaching the rank of captain.
 He then resumed his studies, taking courses at the George Washington University before receiving his law degree from UVA in 1953.
-That year, he became a law clerk to Chief Judge E. Barrett Prettyman of the United States Court of Appeals.
+That year, he became a law clerk to Chief Judge E. Barrett Prettyman of the D.C.
+Circuit.
 In 1956, he became an assistant prosecutor in the office of the United States Attorney for the District of Columbia.

 In 1960, he entered private law practice and joined Hogan & Hartson (now Hogan Lovells).
 In the 1960 United States presidential election, he served as an aide to Vice President Richard Nixon's campaign team.